taura/pandemic-installer-images/README.md

 pandemic installer images
 =========================

-This repository contains "ready-to-burn" images of pandemic master.
+This repository contains "ready-to-burn" images of pandemic master, made by pandemic-installer tool.
+To use these images, you don't need pandemic-installer.

 how to use
 =========================